-If you missed it the first time when we offered our webshops in 2018, here is the second opportunity to take advantage of the CATIE Center’s webshop, Intersectionality in Behavioral Health Interpreting.
+If you missed it the first time when we offered our webshops in 2018, here is an additional opportunity to take advantage of the CATIE Center’s webshop, Intersectionality in Behavioral Health Interpreting.

 Cultural competencies are essential when interpreting between people of varying cultures.
 It is important to recognize how cultural differences impact the interpreting needs.
 This webshop was designed with Najma Johnson.
 It provides an overview of structures of oppression and privilege using the theory of kyriarchy.
 It also discusses intersectionality in the Deaf, DeafBlind, and hard of hearing communities.